thofisch/doc-api/docs/representations.md

 <!-- TODO -->

-        # Proprietary Headers

-    This section shares definitions of proprietary headers that should be named consistently because they address overarching service-related concerns.
-Whether services support these concerns or not is optional; therefore, the OpenAPI API specification is the right place to make this explicitly visible.
-Use the parameter definitions of the resource HTTP methods.

-    ### MUST: Use Only the Specified Proprietary Zalando Headers
+    ### Use Only the Specified Proprietary Headers

-    As a general rule, proprietary HTTP headers should be avoided.
-Still they can be useful in cases where context needs to be passed through multiple services in an end-to-end fashion.
-As such, a valid use-case for a proprietary header is providing context information, which is not a part of the actual API, but is needed by subsequent communication.

-    From a conceptual point of view, the semantics and intent of an operation should always be expressed by URLs path and query parameters, the method, and the content.
-Headers are more often used to implement functions close to the protocol considerations, such as flow control, content negotiation, and authentication.
-Thus, headers are reserved for general context information (RFC-7231).

-    X- headers were initially reserved for unstandardized parameters, but the usage of X- headers is deprecated (RFC-6648).
-This complicates the contract definition between consumer and producer of an API following these guidelines, since there is no aligned way of using those headers.
-Because of this, the guidelines restrict which X- headers can be used and how they are used.

-    The Internet Engineering Task Force's states in RFC-6648 that company specific header' names should incorporate the organization's name.
-We aim for backward compatibility, and therefore keep the X- prefix.

     The following proprietary headers have been specified by this guideline for usage so far.
 Remember that HTTP header field names are not case-sensitive.

-    Header field name	Type	Description	Header field value example X-Flow-ID	String	The flow id of the request, which is written into the logs and passed to called services.
-Helpful for operational troubleshooting and log analysis.
-It supports traceability of requests and identifying request flows through system of many services.
-It should be a string consisting of just printable ASCII characters (i.e. without whitespace).
-Verify in a received request that it fits to a specific format, has a sensible maximum length and possibly throw out or escape characters/bytes which could crash your log parsing (line breaks, tabs, spaces, NULL).
-If a legacy subsystem can only work with flow IDs of a specific format, it needs to define this in its API, or make its own ones.
-GKY7oDhpSiKY_gAAAABZ_A
+    Header	        Description
+    X-Flow-ID	    The flow id of the request, which is written into the logs and passed to called services.
-    X-UID	String	Generic user id of OpenId account that owns the passed (OAuth2) access token.
-E.g. additionally provided by OpenIG proxy after access token validation -- may save additional token validation round trips.	w435-dker-jdh357
+    X-UID	        Generic user id that owns the passed (OAuth2) access token.
+May save additional token validation round trips
-    X-Tenant-ID	String	The tenant id for future platform multitenancy support.
-Should not be used unless new platform multitenancy is truly supported.
-But should be used by New Platform Prototyping services.
-Must be validated for external retailer, supplier, etc. tenant users via OAuth2; details in clarification.
-Currently only used by New Platform Prototyping services.
-9f8b3ca3-4be5-436c-a847-9cd55460c495
-    X-Sales-Channel	String	Sales channels are owned by retailers and represent a specific consumer segment being addressed with a specific product assortment that is offered via CFA retailer catalogs to consumers (see platform glossary [internal link])	101
-    X-Frontend-Type	String	Consumer facing applications (CFAs) provide business experience to their customers via different frontend application types, for instance, mobile app or browser.
-Info should be passed-through as generic aspect -- there are diverse concerns, e.g. pushing mobiles with specific coupons, that make use of it.
-Current range is mobile-app, browser, facebook-app, chat-app	mobile-app
-    X-Device-Type	String	There are also use cases for steering customer experience (incl. features and content) depending on device type.
-Via this header info should be passed-through as generic aspect.
-Current range is smartphone, tablet, desktop, other	tablet
-    X-Device-OS	String	On top of device type above, we even want to differ between device platform, e.g. smartphone Android vs. iOS.
-Via this header info should be passed-through as generic aspect.
-Current range is iOS, Android, Windows, Linux, MacOS	Android
-    X-App-Domain	Integer	The app domain (i.e. shop channel context) of the request.
-Note, app-domain is a legacy concept that will be replaced in new platform by combinations of main CFA concerns like retailer, sales channel, country	16
-    Exception: The only exception to this guideline are the conventional hop-by-hop X-RateLimit- headers which can be used as defined in HTTP/Must-Use-429-with-Headers-For-Rate-Limits.
+    X-Sales-Channel
+    X-Device-Type
+    X-Device-OS
+    X-App-Domain

-    ### MUST: Propagate Proprietary Headers
+    ### Propagate Proprietary Headers

-    All Zalando's proprietary headers are end-to-end headers.

-    All headers specified above must be propagated to the services down the call chain.
+    All proprietary headers are end-to-end headers, and as such must be propagated to the upstream servers.
 The header names and values must remain unchanged.

-    For example, the values of the custom headers like X-Device-Type can affect the results of queries by using device type information to influence recommendation results.
-Besides, the values of the custom headers can influence the results of the queries (e.g. the device type information influences the recommendation results).

-    Sometimes the value of a proprietary header will be used as part of the entity in a subsequent request.
-In such cases, the proprietary headers must still be propagated as headers with the subsequent request, despite the duplication of information.

-    Footnote:

     HTTP/1.1 standard (RFC-7230) defines two types of headers: end-to-end and hop-by-hop headers.
 End-to-end headers must be transmitted to the ultimate recipient of a request or response.
 Hop-by-hop headers, on the contrary, are meaningful for a single connection only.

-#### Treating HTTP Headers in Clients
+### HTTP Headers in Clients

 - **DO** return `400 Bad Request` on servers, when you receive a representation with no `Content-Type`, avoid guessing the type of the representation.
 - **DO NOT** check for the presence of the `Content-Length` header without first confirming the absence of `Transfer-Encoding: chunked`
 - **DO** let your network library deal with uncompressing compressed representations (`Content-Encoding`)
 - **DO** read and store the value of `Content-Language`

-### Representation Format and a Media Type
+### Format and a Media Type

 HTTP's message format is designed to allow different media types and formats for requests and responses.